Table of contents

 There are two main types of MS: primary progressive MS, in which neurological functions gradually worsen with time without relapses or periods of remissions characterize the disease, and relapse-remitting multiple sclerosis, in which symptoms tend to occur in different episodes or relapses.
 Secondary progressive MS follows an initial relapsing-remitting course.

 Along with epilepsy, MS is one of the most common neurological diseases in young adults.
-There is no cure for the disease, but its course can often be influenced favorably by various measures.
+There is no cure for the disease, but various measures can favorably influence its course.
 Multiple sclerosis does not necessarily lead to severe disabilities.

 Is MS genetic?

 Although the exact cause of MS is unknown, most experts believe that a combination of genetic and environmental factors acts as a trigger for the characteristic immune-mediated damage.

-Among other things, polymorphisms of genes involved in the interleukin signaling pathway are thought to be involved.
+Among other things, experts believe that polymorphisms of interleukin signaling pathway genes are involved.
 Many of the gene variants found are directly related to the immune system.
-Some of them could also be identified as genetic risk factors in autoimmune diseases such as diabetes type 1 or Crohn’s disease.
+Experts also identify them as genetic risk factors in autoimmune diseases such as diabetes type 1 or Crohn’s disease.

 According to the National Multiple Sclerosis Society, the general population’s risk of developing MS is about 1 in 750 – 1000.
 In identical twins, if one twin has MS, the chance that the other twin is about 1 in 4.
 The risk of developing MS also increases when other first-degree relatives (parents, siblings, and children) have the condition, but far less than in identical twins.

 Research is ongoing to better understand multiple sclerosis genetics and other factors that contribute to the development of MS.